 The Robert J. and Suzanne Gottlieb Transit Corridor is a monumental 150-foot-long, 10-foot-wide glass-walled passageway that immerses visitors in the motions of the Sun, Moon, and stars across the sky and demonstrates how these motions are linked with time and the calendar.
 The Gottlieb Transit Corridor is an accurate outdoor public astronomical instrument that’s built below-grade onto the west side of the observatory.
 Its form is similar to instruments from ancient temples and medieval churches, but updated for the 21st century.
 Like the observatory's other public observing instruments, the Gottlieb Transit Corridor transforms visitors into astronomical observers and immerses them in the meaning of those observations.

-The Griffith Observatory has appeared in numerous TV shows and films, perhaps most famously in two major sequences of Rebel Without a Cause (1955), starring James Dean and Natalie Wood.
+The Griffith Observatory has appeared in numerous TV shows and films, including two major sequences of Rebel Without a Cause (1955), starring James Dean and Natalie Wood.
 A bust of James Dean is located at the west side of the observatory grounds.
-Other observatory film appearances include The Terminator (1984), The Rocketeer (1991), The People vs. Larry Flynt (1996), and Transformers (2007).
+Other observatory film appearances include La La Land (2016), The Terminator (1984), The Rocketeer (1991), The People vs. Larry Flynt (1996), and Transformers (2007).